huggingface/datasets/datasets/id_nergrit_corpus/README.md

 Nergrit Corpus is a dataset collection of Indonesian Named Entity Recognition, Statement Extraction, and Sentiment Analysis developed by [PT Gria Inovasi Teknologi (GRIT)](https://grit.id/).
-This `id_nergrit_ner` dataset contains the Named Entity Recognition part of the collection.

 ### Supported Tasks and Leaderboards